SONOMA-MARIN ADVENTURE TRAIL

 - Nature trail behind Harmony Elementary School

-- Moscow Road, from Monte Rio to Duncans Mills (3 miles)
+- Moscow Road, from Monte Rio to Duncans Mills (3 miles rural road)

-- Cazadero Highway, from Highway 116 to Cazadero (6 miles)
+- Cazadero Highway, from Highway 116 to Cazadero (6 miles low traffic road)

 Goals in partnership with sister organizations and local governments:

-- Reopening the Alto Tunnel, which would link and extend existing multi-use trails in Mill Valley and Cortez Madera, Marin County
+- Reopen the Alto Tunnel, which would link and extend existing multi-use trails in Mill Valley and Cortez Madera, Marin County

-- Linking to the Russian River Valley Trail and the Jenner-to-Armstrong Trail
+- Link the Adventure Trail to the proposed Lower Russian River Valley Trail and the proposed Jenner-to-Armstrong Trail.

 What EcoRing is doing: